 Interstate 195 provides the main access route into Thurgood Marshall Baltimore Washington International Airport (BWI).
 The north-south freeway travels 4.88 miles south from Maryland 166 and a park and ride lot just north of I-95 near Bloomsbury to the passenger terminal at BWI Airport.

 1960s plans for the route focused on the stretch between U.S. 1 (Washington Boulevard) northward to Maryland 166 at Rolling Hills.
 This work coincided with construction of the University of Maryland Baltimore Campus.
 Signed as Maryland 166, the freeway opened south from I-95 to U.S. 1 in August 1974 and north to Rolling Road in 1975.
-During the mid-1970s, the Interstate 195 designation was applied to the entire route of Metropolitan Boulevard, with cancellation of Interstate miles elsewhere in the state.1
+The Interstate 195 designation was applied to the entire route of Metropolitan Boulevard on November 15, 1975, with cancellation of Interstate miles elsewhere in the state.1

 The 1.5-mile long portion between U.S. 1 (Washington Boulevard) and the Baltimore-Washington Parkway passes through Patapsco Valley State Park.
 Environmental concerns delayed construction of the route until 1985.
 It was completed on June 20, 1990.1